The polytope of all $q$-rank functions: The polytope of all q -rank functions

 Determining in general the faces of $\rRP$ is not an easy task.
 In the following example, we examine the case of $\bar{\mathcal{P}}_2^2$, which is the smallest one we can deal with.

-\begin{example} Let $E=\F_2^2$.
-First of all, we have that $\bar{\mathcal{P}}_2^2\subset\mathbb{R}^4$ and, by using the lexicographic linear order, we have $\la 01\ra\preceq\la 10\ra\preceq\la 11\ra\prec E$.
-As already established, the dimension of $\bar{\mathcal{P}}_2^2$ is $4$.
-A face of a polytope is any intersection of the polytope with a \emph{supporting hyperplane}, which is a hyperplane non trivially intersecting the polytope whose closed half-spaces contain the polytope.
+\begin{example} Consider the $q$-rank polytope $\mP_2^2$ in \Cref{ex:first_ex}.
+First of all, notice that $\bar{\mathcal{P}}_2^2\subset\mathbb{R}^4$ and, by using the lexicographic linear order, we have $\la 01\ra\preceq\la 10\ra\preceq\la 11\ra\prec E$.
+As already established in \Cref{prop:dimension}, the dimension of $\bar{\mathcal{P}}_2^2$ is $4$.
+A face of a polytope is any intersection of the polytope with a supporting hyperplane.
 By using the computer algebra system \textsc{OSCAR} \cite{OSCAR} we compute that there exist $6$ many $0$-dimensional faces, $15$ many $1$-dimensional faces, $19$ many $2$-dimensional faces and $9$ many $3$-dimensional faces of $\bar{\mathcal{P}}_2^2$.
 We illustrate some of them.

 \underline{\textbf{$0$-faces.}} For all $v\in\bar{\mathcal{P}}_2^2$ we have that $v_1+v_2+v_3+v_4\leq 5$.
 Then